For our final news roundup and information overload.

 Go ahead.

-I'll I've I'll plead guilty to getting a few of them uh uh hot under the collar, but but here for a judge to be so intemperate is is indicative of someone displeased with the direction of this trial and and how it seems to be going on the presentation of the evidence.
+But here for a judge to be so intemperate is indicative of someone displeased with the direction of this trial and how it seems to be going on the presentation of the evidence.

 And so I think you're right to be concerned about what these jury instructions look like.

-I would expect that a good amount of the summation from Todd Blanch will revisit all of the points he scored during the cross examination of Michael Cohen.
+I would expect that a good amount of the summation from Pod Blanche will revisit all of the points he scored during the cross-examination of Michael Cohen.

-Uh the the uh dishonesty, the thiever stealing from the Trump organization.
+The dishonesty, the thievery stealing from the Trump organization.

 This wasn't someone who was just lying to protect Donald Trump.

-This was someone at all material times was working for his own benefit, for his own financial benefit to try to move uh into a societal and governmental class that he thought he deserved to be in, and it may have just been an inner intermettler in this whole uh bizarre matter.
+This was someone at all material times was working for his own benefit, for his own financial benefit to try to move into a societal and governmental class that he thought he deserved to be in.

-So while I thought we were definitely headed at a minimum to a hung jury, maybe maybe an outright acquittal.
+While I thought we were definitely headed at a minimum to a hung jury, maybe an outright acquittal, I think the judge now is trying to tip the scales here in favor of the prosecution.

-I know everybody's talked about well, the right thing to do would be a director verdict.
+I know everybody's talked about the right thing to do would be a directive verdict.

 We know that's not going to happen.

-And and the media mob, they're doing the same.
+And the media mob, they're doing the same.

 Let me play a quick cut of, you know, Lawrence O'Donnell.